Code: the biggest obstacle to scalability in the platform age of technology

 The need to conserve resources

-Over time, core applications became mission-critical and required more resources to maintain ageing applications.
-Technology that was designed to handle a few hundred customers was struggling to support thousands.
+Over time, core applications became mission-critical and required more resources to maintain aging applications.
+Technology that was designed to handle a few hundred customers were struggling to support thousands.
 Rather than invest in newer technologies, businesses tried to adapt their core processes to meet changing customer expectations.

 At some point, organizations have to modernize their core applications.
 The older technology cannot keep pace with market requirements.
 Even newer technologies are finding it difficult to scale at agile speed.
 Companies will have to look for less resource-intensive solutions.
-There are insufficient software developers to meet the current demand, and it is projected that over the next ten years, the demand will grow by over 20% in the next ten years.
+There are insufficient software developers to meet the current demand, and it is projected that the demand will grow by over 20% in the next ten years.

 High TOC and out of control costs

 Corporate environments that require extensive changes to mission-critical technology will struggle to find resources.
 Many businesses will have difficulty not only finding resources but also paying for them.
-Without resources, they will be unable to compete in a rapidly transforming ecosystem.
+Without resources over the next ten years, they will be unable to compete in a rapidly transforming ecosystem.

 Financial constraints may limit an enterprise’s ability to scale.
 Replacing older, less scalable technology with newer, more agile solutions will require a financial investment.
 Without readily available capital, the transition to a scalable enterprise will be slowed.